Olokkhis in Goa (TV series)

 Olokkhis in Goa is a 2023 Bengali language comedy streaming television series.
-It is written and directed by Joydip Banerjee.
-OIG is produced by Santanu Chatterjee.
+Loosely based on Rough Night, it was written and directed by Joydip Banerjee and produced by Santanu Chatterjee.

 The main cast of the series is Anuradha Mukherjee, Priyanka Bhattacharjee, Avery Singha Roy, Priyanka Mondal.
 OIG was released on 22 January 2023 on Klikk OTT platform.

 Plot

 Living the Bollywood dream, Hoi, Ronita, Barsha, and Titash take a holiday to Goa as Titash's bachelorette.
 Amazing adventures await, some unexpected connections arise, and old grudges, hurt feelings, and misunderstandings resurface.
 The tale of four unfortunate companions who have never experienced true wealth or tranquility and who appear to bring their bad luck with them everywhere they go is told in Olokkhis in Goa.